A surrogate model for the prediction of turbine interaction loss

 CFD and CFD.ML form a symbiotic pair.
 With limited time and computational resource, CFD cannot practically cover the full range of wind farm operation; CFD.ML can quickly fill in the gaps between CFD simulations, increasing accuracy and reducing cost.
 In turn, training on an ever-growing set of CFD results progressively improves accuracy and range of applicability of the CFD.ML model.

 CFD.ML, once trained, could also potentially be used without CFD.
-DNV GL’s WindFarmer Analyst software team is currently evaluating this possibility.
+DNV’s WindFarmer Analyst software team is currently evaluating this possibility.
 A successful evaluation would signal a significant step forward in the design and analysis of wind farms, which has typically been the domain of simplified models.
 Unlike these models, CFD.ML accounts for wakes and blockage together while also representing the impact of important influences, such as atmospheric stability.

-CFD.ML is a timely development and DNV GL believes there is significant market potential with many companies in the wind segment looking for a better, faster model of wind farm flows.
+CFD.ML is a timely development and DNV believes there is significant market potential with many companies in the wind segment looking for a better, faster model of wind farm flows.